“IMAGINING OTHER…”

 contingent is a significant driving force behind the 'leave' side of the

-that wants less, not more, done to tackle catastrophic climate change.
+same group that wants less, not more, done to tackle catastrophic

-The overlap stems from a common neoliberal ideology that fears top-down
+climate change.
+The overlap stems from a common neoliberal ideology that

-state interventions and regulations which are perceived as threatening
+fears top-down state interventions and regulations which are perceived as

-values of individual freedom, economic (market) freedom, or the sovereignty of
+threatening values of individual freedom, economic (market) freedom, or the

-national governments.
-Under this logic, we must reject both the European
+sovereignty of national governments.
+Under this logic, we must reject both

-Delving into the web, you’ll quickly get a sense of the deep-rooted
+into the web, you’ll quickly get a sense of the deep-rooted connection

 How to use the map: Zoom in and out

-Please note that this is not an exhaustive list of all people affiliated
+note that this is not an exhaustive list of all people affiliated with

-entities included in the map.
-If you spot something we’ve missed, let us know
+included in the map.
+If you spot something we’ve missed, let us know in the

 Below (and here – link) we highlight some of key relationships